j2labs/j2player/media/music/README.md

 # I Am The Author

-I am the author of all this music below.
-I hope you enjoy it!
+I am either the author or was in the band that created all this music below.
+We (the authors) hope you enjoy it!